Brain tumour symptoms and diagnosis

 - Signs are what other people have observed about you e.g. that you have a weakness in an arm or leg or are having difficulty with speech.

-That’s the easy bit!
 Because there are so many different types of brain tumour, there are a number of brain tumour symptoms and signs, depending on the nature of the brain tumour and where it is.
-And these may be very severe, or may not be apparent at all.
-So it is a very broad spectrum with which we are dealing.
+These may be very severe, or may not be apparent at all.
+So, it is a very broad spectrum with which we are dealing.
 Please remember this if you haven’t been diagnosed with a brain tumour.
 It is a rare condition and having a headache for more than a week does not mean that you necessarily have a brain tumour.

 Brain tumour symptoms